-The key KPIs that will be used to track the progress on implementing the Duty are:
+The Key Performance Indicators (KPIs) that will be used to track the progress on implementing the Duty are:

-- Number of plans, policies, strategies and programmes for which a S42(1) equality and human rights impact assessment has been implemented, as part of the Address Step of the Duty. - Number of staff that completed Dublin City Council's Public Sector Equality and Human Rights Duty training, and that completed IHREC's Equality and Human Rights in the Public Service eLearning course: IHREC | ELearning Course: Equality and Human Rights in the Public Service (IHREC provide certifications upon completing the course).
+- Number of plans, policies, strategies and programmes for which an EHRIA has been implemented, as part of the Address Step of the Duty. - Number of staff that completed Dublin City Council's Public Sector Equality and Human Rights Duty training, - Number of staff that completed IHREC's Equality and Human Rights in the Public Service eLearning course (as appropriate): IHREC | ELearning Course: Equality and Human Rights in the Public Service (IHREC provide certifications upon completing the course).

-Tracking progress on achievements in addressing equality and human rights issues is captured through KPIs identified in each plan, policy, strategy, and programme (reference S42(1) Equality and Human Rights Impact Assessment template).
+Tracking progress on achievements in addressing equality and human rights issues is captured through KPIs identified in each plan, policy, strategy, and programme (reference EHRIA template).
 In general, this will involve:

-- the measurement of these KPIs in a manner that is disaggregated across the identified groups for the Duty; and - as found necessary, use of dedicated KPIs to track progress made in addressing specific equality and human rights issues.
+- the measurement of these KPIs in a manner that is broken down across the identified groups for the Duty; and - as found necessary, use of dedicated KPIs to track progress made in addressing specific equality and human rights issues.